wvu-irl/reu-swarm-ros/flocking-sim-Aleks-Hatfield/README.md

-# Flocking Sim ALeks Hatfield
+# Flocking Sim Aleks Hatfield

 This attempts to simulate flocking behavior, through bodies. the bodies exist on a two-dimensional plane and function through three rules -- alignment, cohesion, and separation.